GuillyK/FACT-ai/README.md

 pip install jupyter
 jupyter notebook
 ```
-Download the card fraud dataset from https://www.kaggle.com/mlg-ulb/creditcardfraud and put it in the data folder
+Download the card fraud dataset from https://www.kaggle.com/mlg-ulb/creditcardfraud, rename it to "card_fraud.csv" and put it in the data folder

 ## Training and Evaluation
 Use the Reproduction plots.ipynb to create the plots with the saved models.
+Exception is the card fraud dataset, since that one was too big for github to allow.
 Run a notebook from start to finish to train the model and get the evaluation saved.

 ## Results